More

 Challenges in Windows Patch Management

-Windows patching can be a hurdle for organizations.
+Using patch management for Windows can be a hurdle for organizations.
 Keeping updates timely and ensuring compatibility across software can be tricky, but these are essential steps to a strong security posture and healthy systems.

 Ensuring smooth updates is a key challenge in the Windows patch management process.
 Finding the optimal time to roll them out minimizes their impact on users.
 This may include: